 The first requirement, together with significant restriction in allowance on equivalence claims, is estimated to form the basis of 30 to even 70 percent of products in portfolios to be phased out during the transition period, whereas the later shift will also affect the continued supply of older products as re-designing them with less toxic components might prove to be essential.
 The original designers and innovators will have means to adjust, but many of the me-too products might simply disappear, as return on investment will be hard to achieve for many.

-Both for MDR and IVDR, other key changes include the stronger involvement, regulatory responsibility and liability of the distribution chain, mainly importer and authorised representative, and to some extent the distributors.
+Both for MDR and IVDR, other key changes include the stronger involvement, regulatory responsibility and liability of the distribution chain, mainly importer and authorized representative, and to some extent the distributors.

 Next to that, the enhanced traceability requirements (UDI-focused) and the increased transparency, i.e. summary reports on risk management, on clinical data, and periodic safety update reporting in the publicly available EUDAMED database will provide big resourcing challenges, both initially and continuously.

 The above issues should to some extent see its implementation started right away.

 For the first wave of products a company decides to rank as essential for the companies future survival, generation of additional clinical and performance data on the actual product might even have to start before gap assessments and portfolio assessments are fully completed.

 No time to waste, with the clock ticking.